im-tomu/fomu-workshop/README.md

 Start Renode using the `renode` command (or `./renode` if you built from sources).

-You will see a terminal window pop up, called the Monitor.
+You will see a terminal window pop up, which is the Renode CLI, called the Monitor.

 In the Monitor type: